-According to the USDA, as incomes rise, households spend more money on food, but due to higher wages those families are less impacted by the increase.
+According to the USDA, as incomes rise, households spend more money on food.
+In other words, a higher income results in higher food costs, but because of higher wages families are less impacted by the increase.

 “In 2019, households in the lowest income quintile spent an average of $4,400 on food (representing 36.0 percent of income), while households in the highest income quintile spent an average of $13,987 on food (representing 8.0 percent of income).”

 This 5% number is also misleading as it doesn’t cover a family’s entire food bill.
 Restaurant and take-out expenses are calculated separately.
 Dining out accounted for 5% of household expenses last year, so if you only prepare meals at home you can double those numbers.